envoyproxy/data-plane-api/docs/root/operations/admin.rst

   In the future additional security options will be added to the administration interface.
 This work is tracked in `this <https://github.com/envoyproxy/envoy/issues/2763>`_ issue.

-  All mutations should be sent as http POST operations.
-For a limited time, they will continue to work with http GET, with a warning logged.
+  All mutations should be sent as HTTP POST operations.
+For a limited time, they will continue to work with HTTP GET, with a warning logged.

 .. http:get:: /